laryn/readmorecontrol/README.txt

 DESCRIPTION
 ------------
-A module to control when the teaser Read More link that appears in Drupal 7.
+A module to control when to show the Read More link that appears in Drupal 7.

 There is no mechanism in core to decide if the Read More link should appear.
 This means that this link will always show no matter if there is additional